jonathanbossenger/wp-content/blog-posts/introducing-mcp-adapter.md

 }
 ```

 Once you create this file in your project workspace, VS Code displays an MCP control toolbar, where you can start, stop and restart the MCP server.

 When the sever has started correctly, it will also show you how many tools are available for the AI to use, in this case three:

 ![VS Code MCP Toolbar](https://developer.wordpress.org/news/images/2024/06/vscode-mcp-toolbar.png)

-### Cursor

-In Cursor, navigate to the **Settings** tab (_Cursor → Settings → Cursor Settings_), then select the **Tools and MCP** section.
-Click on **New MCP Server** button, which will open the mcp.json configuration file for Cursor.

-The configuration for Cursor is the same as for Claude Desktop.
-Once you've added your MCP server configuration, save the file and navigate back to the **Tools and MCP** section in Cursor settings.
-You should see your MCP server listed there, and you can enable it for use in your coding sessions.

 ## Using MCP tools